Arthur-Milchior/anki-better-database/README.md

 you want.
 Once filled, you can use the add-on to port those new table to anki's database.

+**WARNING: This functionnality should be considered in BETA mode.
+It is entirely possible that it breaks thing, so do a backup and check the result if you use this functionnality.
+And please let me know any problem you had.
+I tested the add-on but I may have forgotten some to test some cases !**

 ## Basic usage
 In this section, we describe the most basic usage of this add-on.
 We